remult/remult/misc/public-api.md

    */
   defaultIncluded?: boolean
 } & Pick<FieldOptions, "caption">
-//[ ] FindOptionsBase from TBD is not exported export declare class Relations {
+export declare class Relations {
   /**
    * Define a to-one relation between entities, indicating a one-to-one relationship.